audulus/docs/docs/nodes.md

 The `synth` nodes are low-level building blocks specific to audio synthesis.

-- The `osc` node outputs one of 4 classic anti-aliased waveshapes.
+- The `osc` node outputs one of 4 classic anti-aliased waveforms.
-- The `phasor` node outputs an un-aliased phasor signal from `0` to `2π` useful for creating custom oscillators
+- The `phasor` node outputs an un-aliased phasor signal from `0 to 2π` useful for creating custom oscillators
 - The `sample & hold` node can sample an input signal, store it, and hold that value at its output.
 - The `adsr` node generates an envelope according to an incoming `gate` signal.